 - Preheat oven to 350° Fahrenheit and grease a 9x13 inch baking pan.

 - In a saucepan, cook and stir the caramels, butter, and milk over low heat until the caramels are melted and mixture is smooth.
 Remove from the heat; stir in sugar.
 Combine eggs and vanilla; stir into caramel mixture.

 - Combine flour, baking powder and salt and stir into caramel mixture until blended.
-Fold in cashews.
-Transfer to a greased 9×13? baking pan.
+Fold in mix-ins.
+Transfer to a greased 9×13 inch baking pan.

 - Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Don’t overbake, keep a close eye on it!
 You want them to be just barely done Cool on a wire rack, cut and serve with vanilla ice cream and maple butter sauce.

 - Combine all ingredients in a medium-sized bowl with an electric mixer until smooth.
 When ready to serve warm up in microwave, stirring often until hot.